 You probably won’t be shocked to learn that a Japanese restaurant attached to a spa/bathhouse serves healthy food.
 But the food here isn’t just good for you - it tastes great, too.
-The skewers, especially the chicken and lamb, are simple and perfect, and the mushroom dumplings and poke are also strong.
+The skewers, especially the lamb, are simple and perfect, and the mushroom dumplings and poke are also strong.
 Bathing isn’t compulsory, but it’s certainly not the worst way to pregame your meal.

 Blue Barn serves consistently stellar sandwiches and salads, and you can eat them in your gym clothes.
 Yes, there’s usually a wait, and if you add protein (or anything) to your salad it costs more than a Pop Physique class, and they insist on serving things in Chinese takeout containers.
 But a bite of the Rajun’ Cajun sandwich or a few mouthfuls of salad and you’re hooked.

 Sure, this place is primarily known for making incredible bread.
 But the people behind it also serve a dinner menu of seasonal vegetables and proteins that are both very fresh and not doused in butter and cream sauce.
 It’s an excellent choice for breakfast, too - the smoked salmon tartine is delicious, and the porridge is surprisingly filling.